habeeb-bit/cybersecurity-journey-progress/README.md

 This lab improved my understanding of how dashboards support SOC analysts by providing quick insights into log activity, helping to detect issues and anomalies faster.

 *✅ *Day 32 completed successfully!*

+## 🚀 Day 33 of My Cybersecurity Journey

+ **Date:** September 19, 2025

+Today, I explored the basics of Windows Event Logs and their role in security monitoring:
+Learned about the main log categories: Application, System, and Security Practiced analyzing common Security Event IDs like:

+4624 → Successful login

+4625 → Failed login attempt

+4672 → Admin privilege assignment

+Used Event Viewer to check failed/successful login events

+👉 This practice helped me understand how Windows logs serve as a critical resource for SOC Analysts in detecting suspicious activities.

+*✅ *Day 33 completed successfully!*